 - Represented MassHousing in connection with the refinement of a program in partnership with FFB and HUD for the purchase of participation interests in MassHousing loans that participate in HUD’s Risk Sharing Program, ultimately allowing lower interest rates to improve and preserve affordable rental housing.

 - Represented MassHousing in connection with all of their multi-family programs for over 20 years.
-In 2017, we served as bond counsel to MassHousing in connection with 10 bond issues totalling approximately $350,000,000 and 2 note issues totalling over $100,000,000 and issuer counsel in connection with their Federal Financing Bank Participation Certificate Program.
+In 2017, we served as bond counsel to MassHousing in connection with 10 bond issues totaling approximately $350,000,000 and 2 note issues totaling over $100,000,000 and issuer counsel in connection with their Federal Financing Bank Participation Certificate Program.

 - Represented the new money investor of $30 million of senior debt in a senior housing development.

 - Served as underwriters’ counsel for the issuance of the Colorado Housing and Finance Authority Single Family Mortgage Bonds, Class I Bonds, 2018 Series A, Class I Bonds, 2018 Series B-1 and Class II Adjustable Rate Bonds, 2018 Series B-2.